artykalamata/cSharpMemory/README.md

 # cSharpMemory
-There will soon be a 64-bit c# memory library here.
+This is my lightweight 64-bit c# memory library.